List of Scooby-Doo characters: Flim Flam

 Flim Flam (voiced by Susan Blu) is a young Tibetan con artist and ally of Mystery Inc. He was inspired by Short Round from Indiana Jones and the Temple of Doom.
 Flim Flam also appears in Scooby-Doo! and the Curse of the 13th Ghost, voiced by Noshir Dalal.

 Weerd and Bogel

 Weerd and Bogel (respectively voiced by Arte Johnson and Howard Morris) are ghosts and allies of the 13 Ghosts.
 Weerd is the tall ghost while Bogel is the short ghost.
 They were the ones responsible for tricking Shaggy and Scooby-Doo into opening the Chest of Demons.
 Throughout the series, Weerd and Bogel attempt to joins S.A.P.S. (short for Spook and Poltergeist Society), a group of esteemed ghosts and ghouls.
 When working for the 13 Ghosts, Weerd and Bogel would try to dispose of Scooby-Doo's group which always goes comically awry.

-By Scooby-Doo! and the Curse of the 13th Ghost, Weerd and Bogel's statusus are unknown.
+By Scooby-Doo! and the Curse of the 13th Ghost, Weerd and Bogel's status are unknown.